pymacaron/pymacaron-core/README.rst

 is implemented by a Python method.
 This method will in turn call other micro-services and process their reply.

-Klue Client-Server aims at greatly simplifying the scaffholding needed to code and run a micro-service in Python:
+PyMacaron Core aims at greatly simplifying the scaffholding needed to code and run a micro-service in Python:

   1. Write a set of Swagger specifications describing each api, and defining the data formats received and returned by each endpoint.
 Each